emqx/neuron-docs/en_US/getting-started/installation.md

 * tcp 9081: eKuiper api port.
 * --restart=always: Automatically restart the neuron container when the docker process is restarted.
 * --privileged=true：Easy to troubleshoot problems.
+* -v /host/dir:/opt/neuron/persistence: Used to store Neuron configuration information in docker to a local directory, e.g. /host/dir.
 * --device /dev/ttyUSB0:/dev/ttyS0: Used to map the serial port to docker.

 ## Neuron Operation